 Until now, we have been using "object" and "value" interchangeably, but it is more precise to say that an object has a value.
-If you execute [1,2,3], you get a list object whose value is a sequence of integers.
-If another list has the same elements, we say it has the same value, but it is not the same object.
+If you execute a = [1,2,3], a refers to a list object whose value is a particular sequence of elements.
+If another list has the same elements, we would say it has the same value.

-10.11 Aliasing
+10.11 ALIASING